2020 Utah windstorm

 The 2020 Utah windstorm was a hurricane-force windstorm that struck the U.S. state of Utah in the early morning of September 8, 2020.
 It is estimated that the windstorm had reached a 12 rating on the beaufort scale.

-Damages
+Impact

+A wind gust at the University of Utah was recorded at 112 mph.
 Nearly 200,000 homes and businesses lost electrical power.
 Thousands of trees were toppled, causing much damage and closing dozens of parks.
 More than 100,000 residents were still without power by September 9.
 By September 11, just under 35,000 households were still without power.
 Almost one week after the windstorm, about 4,700 residents were still without power.
 Many roads and parks were closed for several days to clean up the debris.
 School classes were also cancelled that day.

 Casualties

 At around 8:21 AM, 61-year-old truck driver, Donald Hardy was supposed to deliver a shipment from Tennessee to South Salt Lake, Utah when the wind knocked him to the ground, causing him to hit his head hard on the pavement.
 He was killed instantly.